ray-project/docu-mentor/README.md

 ```

 In this example, I'll have a look at all files contained in the "doc/"
 folder and the file "README.md".
-All good?
-Let's get started!